dunckr/visual-regressions-talk/slides/look.md

 ## Look and Feel

-Demo - A/B test example
-change copy and css
+*image changing css BEFORE*

+note:
     Want:

     To know when something in the view changes

     To catch changes the break existing functionality/usability - such as hidden other elements

-Dont want:
+    DONT want:

-least amount of manual work
+    extra manual work

-no rewritting of acceptance tests
+    constant of rewritting of tests

-note:
-    Put your speaker notes here.
-    You can see them pressing 's'.
-    THESE ARE MY NOTES!!!